muwoo/vue-form-render/README.md

 | on-change  | Callback function for user to trigger form update | function(value: formData) |
 | on-validate  | Validation callback function for user to trigger form update | function(value: validates) |

+## Contribution
+If you like this project, you can support it by contributing.
+If you find a bug, please let me know, applying a pull request is welcome.
+This project needs your support.
+You can fix typos, add new examples, or build with me new features.

+Support this project by giving it a Star ⭐

 ## Special thanks

 this Project inspiration from [form-render](https://x-render.gitee.io/form-render/guide/design)